Whakamana Tangata

 PIRINGA – Strengthening collaboration and expanding networks within the Māori kaupapa for‑purpose sector.

-Services draw on a collective of SociaLink advisory support, including organisational advice, financial guidance, funding expertise, and community insights (working with data).
+Our services draw on a collective of SociaLink advisory support, including organisational advice, financial guidance, funding expertise, and community insights (working with data).

 Why: